JesusMarth/qa-automation-project/README.md

-# QA Automation Portfolio - Task Manager Application
+# QA Automation Portfolio - Project Management System

 A comprehensive QA automation portfolio project demonstrating skills in testing, development, and CI/CD.
 This project includes a full-stack web application with intentional bugs and vulnerabilities for testing purposes.